PaNOSC-ViNYL/ase/doc/tutorials/qmmm/qmmm.rst

 QM/MM Simulations couple two (or, in principle, more) descriptions to get total energy and forces for the entire system in an efficiant manner.
-ASE has a native Explicit Interaction calculator, :ref:`eiqmmm`, that uses an electrostatic embedding model to couple the subsystems explicitly.
+ASE has a native Explicit Interaction calculator, :class:`~ase.calculators.qmmm.EIQMMM`, that uses an electrostatic embedding model to couple the subsystems explicitly.
 See
 `the method paper for more info. <https://doi.org/10.1021/acs.jctc.7b00621>`__,